javiercasares/WPsustainable/readme.txt

 == Security ==

-For security or privacy concerns, please contact us at [wordpress @ wpsysadmin . com].
+Found a security vulnerability?
+Please report it to us privately at the [WPsustainable GitHub repository](https://github.com/javiercasares/WPsustainable/security/advisories/new).

 This plugin adheres to the following security measures and review protocols for each version: